farshidmh/openstack-labs/install/kolla-ansible-multinode.md

   libyaml = True
 ```

-**Note:** Depending on the repositories that you use, `[core 2.14.9]` might be different for you, but since we have
-locked the version of ansible, it should be fine.
+**Note:** Depending on the repositories that you use, `[core 2.14.9]` might be different for you, but since we have locked the version of ansible, it should be fine.

-### Edit Ansible configuration file
+**Edit Ansible configuration file**:

 ```bash
 sudo mkdir /etc/ansible